Capitol Hill Briefing: Policy Insights from Electric Vehicle Markets in the Northeast and California

 Dr. Gregory Rowangould is the Director of the Transportation Research Center and an Associate Professor in the Department of Civil and Environmental Engineering at the University of Vermont.
 He specializes in modeling transportation systems, transportation policy evaluation and mobile source air quality analysis.
 His research focuses on understanding how the design and operation of transportation systems and transportation policy affect the sustainability of communities, public health, and equity.
 Since moving to Vermont, he has focused greater attention on the transportation needs of smaller cities and rural communities where there are unique challenges to sustainability and economic development.
 Dr. Rowangould received a Ph.D. in Civil and Environmental Engineering from the University of California, Davis, a MS in Resource Economics and Policy from the University of Maine, and a BS in Chemical Engineering from the University of Maine.

-Dr. Gil Tal is the Director of the Plug-in Hybrid & Electric Vehicle Research Center at the University of California, Davis Institute of Transportation Studies.
+Dr. Gil Tal is the Director of the Electric Vehicle Research Center at the University of California, Davis Institute of Transportation Studies.
 He is currently leading multiple research projects including a study on local planning and deployment of electric vehicle infrastructure, a study on GIS tools for infrastructure planning, a multi-state study of new plug-in vehicle buyers, and a study on the secondary market of plug-in vehicles in California.
 Dr. Tal holds a Ph.D. in Transportation Technology and Policy from UC Davis, and an M.A. in geography and environmental policy and planning from the Hebrew University in Jerusalem.